addyosmani/backbone-fundamentals/index.md

 Now newly created books will get persisted.
 Actually, they probably wont if you enter a date.
 The server expects a date in UNIX timestamp format (milliseconds since Jan 1, 1970).
 Also any keywords you enter wont be stored since the server expects an array of objects with the attribute ‘keyword’.

 We start with fixing the date issue.
 We don’t really want the users to enter a date into a specific format manually so we’ll use the standard datepicker from jQuery UI.
-Go ahead and create a custom jQuery UI download containing datepicker from here .
+Go ahead and create a custom jQuery UI download containing datepicker from here.
 Add the css and js files to index.html:

 ```html
 <head>